When is my next scheduled collection date?

 While Waste Services endeavours to provide all bulk waste services on the day that they have been scheduled, on rare occasions your service may be delayed due to unforeseen circumstances, such as inclement weather, mechanical problems or traffic/access issues encountered throughout the day.

 If your bulk waste has not been picked up on your scheduled collection day, please leave it on the kerb.
 If it has not been collected within 48 hours of your scheduled date, please notify us on 02 4974 2000

 My neighbours have dumped some extra items on my pile and it didn’t get collected, what do I do with it?

 It is your responsibility to ensure that only two cubic metres (the equivalent of a 6'x4' trailer loaded under one metre high) of bulk waste is presented for collection.
 Placing your bulk waste out no sooner than one day before your scheduled collection day will help prevent people from dumping items on your property.
 Uncollected items will need to be removed or disposed of by the resident.

 I would rather take bulk waste to the tip myself.
 Can I do this?

 Yes.
 You can request a self-haul voucher to dispose of your bulk waste at Summerhill Waste Management Centre instead of having a kerbside collection.
 Just fill out our bulk waste service request form or call 02 4974 2000, to request for a voucher be mailed to you.

 If I get sent a voucher, how long have I got to use it?

 Vouchers expire three months from the date that they are issued, to provide sufficient time to receive and use your voucher.
-Please allow three to five working days to receive your voucher in the mail.
+Please allow up to seven working days to receive your voucher in the mail.

 If the voucher is not used by the expiry date, the bulk waste entitlement for the property to which it is issued will be forfeited.